Why didn’t my embryos grow?

 Freezing your eggs

 In many women, endometriosis progresses with time.
 In addition, natural fertility declines with age.
 This means it may be harder to have a baby when you are older.
-If you are young and not ready to have a baby, we may advise you to consider freezing your eggs.
+If you’re not ready for parenthood but are concerned about how endometriosis may impact fertility later, egg freezing is a proactive step.
 This will ensure you have some high-quality eggs available should you find you need the assistance of IVF in the future.

 Get help to have a baby with endometriosis